Icinga/icinga2/doc/6-object-types.md

   enable_send_thresholds | **Optional.** Whether to send warn, crit, min & max tagged data. flush_interval         | **Optional.** How long to buffer data points before transfering to InfluxDB.
 Defaults to `10s`. flush_threshold        | **Optional.** How many data points to buffer before forcing a transfer to InfluxDB.
 Defaults to `1024`.

+### <a id="objecttype-influxdbwriter-instance-tags"></a> Instance Tagging

+Consider the following service check:

+    apply Service "disk" for (disk => attributes in host.vars.disks) {
+      import "generic-service"
+      check_command = "disk"
+      display_name = "Disk " + disk
+      vars.disk_partitions = disk
+      assign where host.vars.disks
+    }

+This is a typical pattern for checking individual disks, NICs, SSL certificates etc associated with a host.
+What would be useful is to have the data points tagged with the specific instance for that check.
+This would allow you to query time series data for a check on a host and for a specific instance e.g. /dev/sda.
+To do this quite simply add the instance to the service variables:

+    apply Service "disk" for (disk => attributes in host.vars.disks) {
+      ...
+      vars.instance = disk
+      ...
+    }

+Then modify your writer configuration to add this tag to your data points if the instance variable is associated with the service:

+    object InfluxdbWriter "influxdb" {
+      ...
+      service_template = {
+        measurement = "$service.check_command$"
+        tags = {
+          hostname = "$host.name$"
+          service = "$service.name$"
+          instance = "$service.vars.instance$"
+        }
+      }
+      ...
+    }

 ## <a id="objecttype-livestatuslistener"></a> LiveStatusListener